What Is A Professional Banjo?

-These can both be open or closed back, and only have 4 strings instead of 5.
+These can both be opened or closed back, and only have 4 strings instead of 5.
 Tenor and plectrum banjos are different sizes and are both used primarily in Irish music and jazz with a pick or plectrum.

 6 String Banjos

-Tuned and constructed much like guitars, 6 string banjos are constructed with the body of a banjo and the neck of a guitar.
+Tuned and constructed much like guitars, 6-string banjos are constructed with the body of a banjo and the neck of a guitar.
 This way, a guitar player can get an identical tone to a banjo without having to learn new tunings.

 Ukulele banjos have been created within the early twentieth century to be tuned and played like a ukulele, however with the unique sound you can only get from construction that includes a taut banjo head.